meltano/files-superset/README.md

 * `meltano --environment=dev invoke superset:export` - Runs the export.py script that uses the API to export all dashboards and charts from Superset to the `superset/assets` directory.

 * `meltano --environment=dev invoke superset:import` - Runs the import.py script that uses the API to import all the dashboards and charts in the `superset/assets` directory into Superset.
 Currently databases are excluded from importing so you will need to manually add them prior to importing.

+* `meltano --environment=dev invoke superset:compile_datasources` - Uses the dbt manifest.json file to generate a Superset compliant datasource.yml which is then imported on startup.

 ## Notes and Warnings